 - The lift is used to get the line ready to move into the sweep with ease

 With each cast a certain sweep will be required.
 They are not exactly the same and require different anchor style and placements according to river speed as well as wind direction and speed.
-The one rule of the sweep is that the rod tip will always finish in an incline path.
+The one rule of the sweep is that the rod tip will always travel in an incline path.
 Any other path has the ability to cause slack.
-A dip during the sweep can cause line crash and improper shape to our anchor.
+A dip during the sweep can cause line crash and improper shape to our anchor and D Loop.
 The last part of the sweep is determined by the cast to be performed, but is finished so that a strong Rounding Up movement.
+Robert Gillespie calls this part of the sweep the Climbing Curve.
 The main result will be the ability to create a 'D' Loop that is large and moving in a continuous motion.

-The application of power or movement of the rod with tempo in the sweep has dramatic effect as to how effective the forward stroke can be.
+The application of power or movement of the rod with tempo in the sweep has dramatic difference as to how effective the forward stroke can be.
 If the sweep places the fly too far up or down river it will take a great deal of power to drive the forward stroke.
 In some cases it can be very dangerous to be leaving the sweep in a position that can flip the fly into our position on the forward stroke.
-The sweep is the key factor to setting up a quality forward stroke that places the D loop, forward stroke, anchor position and target in a straight line.
+The sweep is the key factor to setting up a quality forward stroke that places the D loop, forward stroke, anchor position and target in alignment and therefore a straight line.
 This is called the 180 degree principal and is always our goal.
+It means learning and understanding the concept of using singular casting planes.

 The Circling Up movement assists in keeping constant tension on the line and enhances the formation of the 'D' Loop just prior to the forward stroke.
-This movement has the similar effect of a Belgian Cast as performed with a single hand rod.
+This movement has the similar effect of a Belgian Cast as performed with a single or two hand rod.
 The difference is a Belgian cast is very open and causes a large loop as it relates to a roll cast.
+It is called a constant tension cast and is the desired cast when using heavy weighted flies or deep sinking lines.

 The Loop, 'D' or 'V'